OVlasiuk/ovlasiuk.github.io/_pages/code.md

 Below, for example, are 40,000 points on the *tangle*

-$$x^2 (x^2 - 5) + y^2 (y^2 - 5) + z^2 (z^2 - 5) + 11 = 0.  $$
+$$x^2 (x^2 - 5) + y^2 (y^2 - 5) + z^2 (z^2 - 5) + 11 = 0,  $$

-Left: (approximate) surface Delaunay triangulation; right: (approximate) surface Voronoi diagram.
+distributed according to the absolute value of its Gaussian curvature.

+Left: (approximate) Delaunay triangulation with faces color-coded by the value (not the absolute value) of curvature, blue-orange/low-high; right:
+(approximate) Voronoi diagram with faces colored by the number of edges, blue-yellow/few-many (hexagons are the majority).
 Here the approximation is understood in the sense that both the Delaunay and Voronoi are computed locally in the tangent plane, then transplanted back to the surface.
 Notice also that the goal is never to reach an exact local minimizer of the respective energy, rather to emulate certain features of such minimizers.
-Accordingly, no Hessians are computed; no careful line searches performed.
-In fact, it is rather remarkable that these points aren't terrible on the energy scale; proving a theorem that this is generally true is left as an exercise to the reader.
+Accordingly, no Hessians are computed and no careful line searches performed.
+In fact, it is rather remarkable that these points aren't terrible on the energy scale; proving a theorem about this is left as an exercise to the reader for now.

 The Github repo for BRieszk is [here][2].